avirupmandal/avirupmandal.github.io/_pages/hobbies.md

 {% include base_path %}
 Reading
 ======
 I like reading novels, short stories and popular science books in my spare time.
-A list of books that I have read or wish to read in future can be found <a href="https://avirupmandal.github.io/general-books/" style="text-decoration:none">here</a>.
+A list of some of the books that I have read or wish to read in future can be found <a href="https://avirupmandal.github.io/general-books/" style="text-decoration:none">here</a>.

 Astrophysics
 ======
 I take a keen interest in astrophysics specially in Relativistic Physics.
 You can call me a self-taught ameture astrophysicist.
-Books related to astrophysics and similar subjects that I have read are as listed <a href="https://avirupmandal.github.io/technical-books/" style="text-decoration:none">here</a>. (*Warning: may not have understood them fully or possibly misunderstood some concepts*).
+Some of the books related to astrophysics and similar subjects that I have read are listed <a href="https://avirupmandal.github.io/technical-books/" style="text-decoration:none">here</a>. (*Warning: may not have understood them fully or possibly misunderstood some concepts*).

 **Feel free to drop me line if our interests match.
 I am always up for a healthy discussion.**